davidramiro/telegram-hsbot/README.md

   - `voice_reply`: Listen for certain keywords and reply with a voice message

 ### Todo:
-- [x] `scale` - Context aware scaling of images - currently WIP, expect some bugs
+- [x] `scale` - Context aware scaling of images - WIP, doesn't work with stickers yet
 - [ ] `glitch` - Glich jpg and png images
 - [x] `count` - Listen for & count specific keywords, print out messages on certain milestones (currently using repdigits as milestones)